Strawberry salsa, quick and easy side for grilled chicken or fish to have during the warmer months that is so fresh and cooling.

 - Make sure not to muddle or bruise the fruits because once the firmness is gone it will look like any other mashed chutney.

 - Lime juice and salt can make the fruits look limp as the time goes by.
-To save this from happening the lime juice and salt should be added to the onion first and kept aside, some of onion pungency can be reduced in this way and tastes good in the salsa.
+To save this from happening add the lime juice and salt to the onion first and keep aside.
+This reduces some of onion pungency to almost half and tastes good in the salsa.
 Wait for few minutes before tossing in the fruits.
+Adding fruits just before serving is also a good idea to keep the shape intact

 - I do not add any olive oil nor honey to this recipe.
 The fruit is quite sweet by itself.